 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It is a form of therapy that helps people heal from trauma or other distressing life experiences.
 EMDR therapy has been extensively researched and has demonstrated effectiveness for trauma.
 Find an EMDR therapist here.

-Consider journaling.& By writing things down, you can temporarily dissociate yourself from the world and start to chart your road to recovery.
+Consider journaling.
+By writing things down, you can temporarily dissociate yourself from the world and start to chart your road to recovery.
 Write in it every day, even if it is only to state three good things that have happened that day.
-We recomend the & Recovery State of Mind Journal & by & The Shades of Blue Project.

 Join a Facebook Community:

 **Posted links and Facebook groups do not reflect affiliation or endorsement**